RicardoCabrera752/FresnoState-CSCI130-Fall2023-DataBrowser/README.md

 Use the following link to download XAMPP: https://www.apachefriends.org/index.html

 Once installed go to your htdocs folder in the XAMPP folder.
-Created a folder called mysite in the htdocs folder.
-Then download the source code files and extract them to mysite.
+Creat a folder called mysite in the htdocs folder.
+Then create a folder called DataBrowser in the mysite folder.
+Download the source code files and extract them to the DataBrowser folder.

 How to run the program: